Eulerian Rotations of Deformed Nuclei for TDDFT Calculations: Active and Passive Rotations

 where the spin rotation matrix is given in Eq.~(\ref{eq:Rs4}) and the rotated position vector is given in terms of Eq.~(\ref{eq:R8}) and Eq.~(\ref{eq:R9}).

 Generalization of the above transformations to a many-body Slater determinant is straightforward due to the one-body nature of the involved operators.
-It can be shown that the passive transformation for a Slater determinant $\Psi$ for a $A$-nucleon system is simply~\cite{BH82}
+One finds that the rotation operator acting on a Slater determinant $\Psi$ for an $A$-nucleon system results in a new Slater determinant $\Psi'$ which consists of the rotated single-particle spinor wave functions given in Eq.~(14).

-followed by a similar transformation in spin-space.
 We also note here that if the calculations are done in a basis comprised of analytic functions the implementation of such rotations will become straightforward.